History of Copa del Rey in Timeline

 April 2024: Official Winners List

-As of April 2024, the Royal Spanish Football Federation (RFEF) provided the official winners list for the Copa del Rey.
+As of 7 April 2024, the official winners list of the Copa del Rey is provided by the RFEF.

-In 2024, Athletic Bilbao defeated Mallorca in the Copa del Rey final, held at the Estadio de La Cartuja, securing their status as the most recent winner.
+In 2025, Barcelona defeated Real Madrid in the Copa del Rey final, which was held at the Estadio de La Cartuja.